-Update 9/27/15: I tweaked the recipe and re-photographed this ohhhhh so comforting Artichoke Beef Stew.
-It’s one of my favorite rainy day comfort foods!
+This delicious Artichoke Beef Stew is one of my favorite rainy day comfort foods!

 Yesterday was one of those DREARY days… cold, raining, windy and frankly a day to stay inside if you didn’t have anything pressing to do.
 Sometimes I’m really thankful for those days; it doesn’t make me feel guilty for spending a day at home.
 There’s nothing I love more than having a glass of wine (or a cold beer!) on a rainy weekend day while simmering a big pot of awesomeness.

 I have a new love of artichokes and came up with this recipe while browsing the aisles of the grocery store.
 I knew I wanted to make some kind of stew or soup and I knew I wanted it to incorporate artichokes… so BAM!
 Some of the best things happen on a whim… LIKE THIS!

 It’s chock full of all the things I love: beef, artichokes, mushrooms, carrots, onions and potatoes.
 And it’s not complete without a crusty hot loaf of french bread to sop the juices up with!
 What is your favorite comfort food to cook on a rainy day?Print

 - 1/2 cup all-purpose flour

 - 3 tablespoons olive oil

 - 1 cup chopped or sliced red onion